+The MTO's Contaminated Overview Study (COS) involves record reviews and study area reconnaissance.
 The data collection phase of this assessment included an extensive record review using a wide variety of sources and windshield survey of selected sites.
 Specifically, the following data bases were used: base land use data as provided by the City of Windsor, select environmental databases, aerial photographs, available technical reports, historical topographic maps and fire insurance plans.

 Publicly available environmental information programs, including Environment Canada's National Pollutant Release Inventory (NPRI) and public documents as compiled by EcoLog ERIS relating to issues such as active and closed landfills and coal gasification plants were reviewed.
-Historical information, including aerial photographs, Fire Insurance Plans were obtained for portions of the Practical Alternatives and reviewed (Reviewed information includes EcoLog ERIS reports covering the Practical Alternative, FIPs for the Brighton Beach area, and select aerial photos, additional information would be required for properties that require further ESA work.).
-Ecolog ERIS database reports were obtained and reviewed for the Practical Alternatives.
+Historical information, including aerial photographs and Fire Insurance Plans were obtained for portions of the Practical Alternatives and reviewed (Reviewed information includes EcoLog ERIS reports covering the Practical Alternative, FIPs for the Brighton Beach area, and select aerial photos; additional information would be required for properties that require further ESA work.).
+Ecolog ERIS database1 reports were obtained and reviewed for the Practical Alternatives.
 Findings were compiled in a working table.